ChasNelson1990/chasnelson.co.uk/content/post/20171110_better-imaging-of-living-animals-and-the-3rs/index.md

 Reduction is perhaps the simplest of these three principles and the one that most clearly relates to excellence in science.
 Reduction refers to approaches that minimise the number of animals used in research.
 Importantly, reduction refers to using the minimum number of animals **needed** to answer the scientific question under study.

-Reduction can be accomplished by all researchers by incorporating best practices in experimental design, analysis and statistics [4].
+Reduction can be accomplished by all researchers by incorporating best practices in experimental design, analysis and statistics <a href="#PdSBBetal2017">[4]</a>.
 This also ensures robust, reproducible findings - a central tenet of best scientific practice.

 Many projects aimed at reducing animal numbers take the form of improving longitudinal studies - studies that take measurements at several time points.
 With many approaches such studies require the killing of _N_ animals per time point.
 By incorporating state-of-the-art imaging technologies we are able to image each animal at all time points without killing animals; thus, the number of animals drops from _tN_, where _t_ is the number of time points, to just _N_.